 Fan Guide: National High School Invitational

-- Teams will compete Wednesday - Saturday (weather pending) in games
+- Games will take place Wednesday - Saturday (weather permitting)

 - Teams will be scheduled to take infield/outfield prior to each game (team decision)

-- Wednesday and Thursday will be designated for on-field batting practice on Field 2 prior to each team's game
+- Wednesday and Thursday will be designated for on-field batting practice on Field 2 or Field 3 prior to each team's game

 - Friday and Saturday - Teams will take batting practice in their assigned batting cages